anel-b/repulsive_force/README.md

 ### Configurations

 * **f_repulsion_v2.py**
-   * replace '(30635524)' with your ZED camera serial number
+   * Replace (30635524) with your ZED camera serial number.
-   * replace homogeneous transformation matrices with [camera calibration from pdz](https://github.com/LucasG2001/camera_calibration)
+   * Replace homogeneous transformation matrices with [camera calibration from pdz](https://github.com/LucasG2001/camera_calibration).
-   * calibrate DBSCAN parameters '(eps=0.034, min_samples=4)'
+   * Calibrate DBSCAN parameters (eps=0.034, min_samples=4).

 * **f_repulsion.py**
-   * replace '/anyba/' with your PC username
+   * Replace /anyba/ with your PC username.

 ### Controller

-Replace the .hpp and .cpp files from the controller with the modified controller files from this repository
+Replace the .hpp and .cpp files from the controller with the modified controller files from this repository.

 Controller modifications are marked with:<br>
 //START Repulsive force<br>